Find Affordable College Courses

 West Hartford, CT

-You’ll be in good company if you decide to attend University of Saint Joseph.
-It ranked #3 on our 2023 Most Popular Online Natural Resources Conservation Schools in the New England Region list.
-Located in the large suburb of West Hartford, USJ is a private not-for-profit college with a small student population.
+You’ll join some of the best and brightest minds around you if you attend University of Saint Joseph.
+The school came in at #3 on this year’s Most Popular Online Natural Resources Conservation Schools in the New England Region list.
+Located in the large suburb of West Hartford, USJ is a private not-for-profit school with a small student population.

 #3